 This Opinion of the Week aims to bring a State of the Art of the 3D Printing Job Market.
 What niche businesses are currently taking shape in the industry?
 Who are the people working in AM?
 What can we expect from the 3D Printing job market?
 Which profiles are in demand?

 With market maturity, new niche businesses are taking shape, such as employee recruitment services.
-Several companies have made recruitment in 3D printing their core business: 3D Alliances, Gravity 3D, 3ecruit and Alexander Daniels Global.
+In addition to mainstream job platforms like Jooble, several companies have made recruitment in 3D printing their core business: 3D Alliances, Gravity 3D, 3ecruit and Alexander Daniels Global.